The Facts

 FACT: PALLIATIVE CARE CANNOT ALLEVIATE ALL SUFFERING

-Australia has one of the best palliative care systems in the world, and we should be proud of it.
-But even Palliative Care Australia admits that it “cannot relieve all pain and suffering even with optimal care.”
-For that small number of patients suffering at the end of life can be intolerable.
+Australia is recognised as providing one of the best palliative care systems in the world.
+However, Palliative Care Australia recognises that even the best of palliative care “cannot relieve all pain and suffering even with optimal care.”
+For that small number of people, suffering at the end of life can be intolerable.

 FACT: THERE IS NO SLIPPERY SLOPE